 The Energy Regulation and Markets Review: Poland

-The Polish energy mix is based mainly on hard coal and lignite, which cover more than 80 per cent of the generation.
+The Polish energy mix is based mainly on hard coal and lignite, which cover approximately 75 per cent of the generation.
 Gas fuels, onshore wind farms, and photovoltaic, hydropower and biomass installations are used for the remainder of energy generation.
 There are no offshore wind farms and nuclear power units in Poland as yet, but there are plans to construct them.
-In the Energy Policy for Poland until 2040, published by the government, it is highlighted that the energy mix should change in the coming years; in particular, the government assumes that, by 2030, hard coal and lignite should not exceed 60 per cent of energy generation.
+In the Energy Policy for Poland until 2040, it is highlighted that the energy mix should change in the coming years; in particular, the government assumes that, by 2030, hard coal and lignite should not exceed 56 per cent of energy generation.
 Indeed, in the past couple of years, the development of energy from renewable sources has been significant, particularly with respect to wind farms and photovoltaics.
 The renewable energy is supported through various subsidy schemes (i.e., auction systems, feed-in-tariffs and feed-in-premiums).
-The government has also decided to support the development of offshore wind projects and dedicated regulation is being prepared.
+The government has also decided to support the development of offshore wind projects and dedicated act has been adopted.
 The list of the projects under development grows longer each year.
-However, the most advanced projects are those developed by PGE SA (the largest energy group in Poland) and PKN Orlen SA (the leading Polish oil company), jointly by Equinor and Polenergia (a private Polish company), by EDPR and Innogy.
+However, the most advanced projects are those developed by jointly PGE SA and Ørsted, jointly PKN Orlen SA and Northland Power, jointly by Equinor and Polenergia, as well as by EDPR and Innogy.

 With respect to natural gas, domestic sources cover around 25 per cent of market demand and the majority of natural gas is imported.
 As of 2016, Poland no longer imports gas solely from Russia, as a new liquefied natural gas (LNG) terminal in Świnoujście covers a significant part of the gas demand.
 To diversify the sources of natural gas, two independent projects are currently being undertaken – an extension of the LNG terminal and a new gas connection with Norway (the Baltic Pipe).